carlwgeorge/package-management-presentation/slides/package-management.md

 ## Package Management

-Package managers are software tools that allow you to install packages from remote sources.
+Package managers are software tools that allow you to install and upgrade packages from remote sources.
 <!--.element: class="fragment"-->

-They also allow you to upgrade and remove packages in a consistent, reliable manner.
+Of course they also allow you to remove packages.
 <!--.element: class="fragment"-->

-They parse and interpret package metadata in order to do the right thing.
+Because they parse and interpret package metadata, they allow you to perform package transactions in a consistent, reliable manner.
 <!--.element: class="fragment"-->